TacklePika/MemoryGameProject/README.md

 - I received inspiration for this project from Code Institute.
 - My mentor, Medale Oluwafemi, has provided positive and helpful feedback at Skype call sessions.
 - The Slack community has helped to maintain the initiative and motivation.
+- Online free tutorials have proven to be extremely helpful in consolidating my understanding.